Wainwright Prize: History

+In 2020 the prize was no longer sponsored, but was supported by an anonymous benefactor and was "in association with the National Trust".
+Also in 2020 the prize was split into the Wainwright Prize for UK Nature Writing and the Wainwright Prize for Writing on Global Conservation, with separate longlists and judging panels.
+In 2021 the Kendal papermakers James Cropper plc became the prize's "headline sponsors" in a three-year agreement.
+From 2022 until 2024, the prizes were known as the James Cropper Wainwright Prizes.
+A prize for writing for children was introduced in 2022, with the three prizes newly titled the James Cropper Wainwright Prize for Nature Writing, the James Cropper Wainwright Prize for Writing on Conservation and the James Cropper Wainwright Prize for Children's Writing on Nature and Conservation.

+In 2024 it was announced that the prize would be seeking new sponsorship.
+As of July 2025 the prize's partners were: the RSPB, the Wainwright Society, The Wildlife Trusts, the National Trust, Frances Lincoln, World Book Day, National Geographic Kids, and marketing company Agile.

-The prize was first awarded in 2014 to Hugh Thomson for his The Green Road Into The Trees: A Walk through England.
+The prize was first awarded in 2014 to Hugh Thomson for his The Green Road into the Trees: A Walk Through England.
 The winner received a cheque for £5,000.
 With the introduction of two prizes in 2020 the prize money was shared between the two winners, and in 2022 it was increased to £7,500 to be shared between the three winners.
+With the prize having been restructured in 2025, the two overall winners received £2,500, while each other category winner received £500, for a total of £7,000 prize money.

 Winners and shortlisted titles

-In the following table, the years correspond to the date of the ceremony, rather than when the book was first published.
+In the following tables, the years correspond to the date of the ceremony, rather than when the book was first published.
 Entries with a blue background and an asterisk (*) next to the writer's name have won the award; those with a pale background are the other nominees on the shortlist.